 If the individual with delegated authority does not actually make the decision that he or she has been authorized to make, the delegation has not been properly exercised.
 Once a delegate makes a valid determination or decision in the proper exercise of the delegated power, the head of the public body cannot re-determine the matter or substitute his or her decision for that of the delegate.
+It is also important not to fetter or restrict the discretion of a delegate.

-For more on heads responsibilities and designating officers under the Act, see the ATIPP Office's Toolkit for Heads of Public Bodies.
+For more on heads responsibilities and designating officers under the Act, see the ATIPP Office's Toolkits for Heads of Public Bodies.